modernweb-dev/rocket/docs/pages/start/10-build-with-ai.rocket.md

 2. Primary visitor action or successful outcome.
 3. Required Pages, navigation, and rough content hierarchy.
 4. Existing content, assets, code, or source material to reuse.
+5. Whether this is a documentation site and whether package-provided Atlas layouts are enough.
-5. Visual direction, brand constraints, and examples to avoid or emulate.
+6. Visual direction, brand constraints, and examples to avoid or emulate.
-6. Content tone, language, and localization needs.
+7. Content tone, language, and localization needs.
-7. Whether this is a Standalone Rocket Site or component/library documentation.
+8. Whether this is a Standalone Rocket Site or component/library documentation.
-8. Request-time behavior, integrations, forms, search, authentication, or other dynamic needs.
+9. Request-time behavior, integrations, forms, search, authentication, or other dynamic needs.
-9. Deployment target, Site Origin, and whether publishing should happen now or later.
+10. Deployment target, Site Origin, and whether publishing should happen now or later.
-10. Launch readiness: favicon assets, Site Head Metadata, discoverability, and verification.
+11. Launch readiness: favicon assets, Site Head Metadata, discoverability, and verification.

 You have enough to build a coherent first version when you know or can infer:
 - the site purpose